 Which leads me to my next point…

 In our business, my wife, Hayley, and I have a goal to meet at least our “Target monthly income” (TMI) each month (this concept has been borrowed from The 4-Hour Workweek).
-Our TMI was calculated by adding together our annual salaries from when we were working, plus adding a buffer for new business expenses and dividing by 12 to arrive at a monthly target.
+When I started the business, our TMI was calculated by adding together our annual salaries from when we were working, plus adding a buffer for new business expenses and dividing by 12 to arrive at a monthly target.

-We actually earn more than this each month but we keep the target the same and everything earned over and above our TMI figure is a bonus.
+Each month we actually earn more than our TMI number but we keep the target the same and everything earned over and above this figure is a bonus.

 Sure, we could try and scale, hire more staff and try to earn millions of dollars.
 But would we be any happier?
 Probably not.
 Right now it’s just the two of us, we have no staff or responsibility to other people.
-We work in a nice co-working space overlooking the ocean and get to leave early to go to CrossFit.
+Hayley can work from home and look after our son and I get to leave early to go to CrossFit.
 What more could you ask for?

 Scaling the business without sacrificing some of this freedom would be almost impossible.